Last updated: May 2026

 - Use the number on invoices

-How Long Does Tax Registration Take in Saudi Arabia?
+How Long Does Tax Registration Take?

-- All documentation is complete
+- Documentation is complete

 - Business details are accurate